elbert-git/tui-theme-journal/README.md

 ## What's the roadmap for this
 [ ] adding an initial startup process. as of now it only works if i set up all the configs manually

+[ ] throwbacks
+maybe randomly show a random journal log to you. kinda like google photos how they show you youre past/recent memories